KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 ### Step3: Check the status of an Order

-Check the status of an order by refering to its `uuid`
+Check the status of an order by referring to its `uuid`

 Command: